the-dev-collection/Fusion-AI/fusion-model-serving/README.md

 ### Cluster and Platform Requirements
 - IBM Fusion HCI cluster installed, running, and healthy
-- Red Hat OpenShift Container Platform 4.18 or later accessible
+- Red Hat OpenShift Container Platform 4.18 or later is accessible
 - At least one worker node capable of running AI workloads
   - GPU-enabled if serving large language models (LLMs)